-Whether Chapter 7 bankruptcy makes sense when you own a home depends on your goals—do you want to save your house, delay foreclosure, or just walk away with less debt?
+Whether Chapter 7 bankruptcy makes sense when you own your home depends on your goals.
+Do you want to save your house, delay foreclosure, or just walk away with less debt?

-You can keep your home in Chapter 7 bankruptcy if you don’t have any home equity or you’re able to exempt (protect) your equity using the homestead exemption (discussed below).
-The bankruptcy trustee appointed to administer your matter won’t sell it because, without available equity, there wouldn’t be any money to distribute to your unsecured creditors.
+You can keep your home in Chapter 7 bankruptcy if you don't have any home equity, or you can protect or "exempt" your equity using the homestead exemption (discussed below).
+The bankruptcy trustee appointed to administer your matter won't sell it because, without available equity, there wouldn't be any money to distribute to your "unsecured" creditors like medical bills, credit card balances, and other debts that aren't guaranteed by collateral.

-But that doesn’t mean you’ll be able to keep the home.
-You must be current on your monthly payments when you file for bankruptcy (or shortly after that) and must be able to stay current going forward.
-Otherwise, you’ll risk losing your home through foreclosure (more below).
+But that doesn't mean you'll be able to keep the home.
+You must be current on your monthly payments when you file for bankruptcy and able to stay current going forward.
+Otherwise, you'll risk losing your home through foreclosure (more below).

 Also, it’s important to realize that as the real estate market recovers, home values can go up quickly.
 So even though it was rare after the 2008 recession for a Chapter 7 bankruptcy debtor to have enough nonexempt equity in a home to trigger a sale, it’s not necessarily the case in a healthy market.
 In fact, many debtors might find that in a hot real estate market, home equity rises so quickly that it could exceed allowed exemption amounts in a matter of months.